-A surrogate must demonstrate financial stability in order to qualify for the surrogate program.
-It is also an attribute that most intended parents look for and can indicate that an applicant is pursuing surrogacy because of their desire to help others.
-More importantly, the compensation earned by a surrogate could cause her to become ineligible for most government assistance programs.
+A surrogate must demonstrate financial stability in order to qualify for the surrogacy program.
+Intended parents look for financial stability as one indication, among others, that an applicant is pursuing surrogacy because of her desire to help others.
+Of note, the compensation earned by a surrogate could cause her to become ineligible for most government assistance programs.

 We require that a surrogate must have given birth to and be raising at least one child.
 Part of our screening process involves the review of your prenatal and delivery records to ensure you have a history of healthy, uncomplicated pregnancies and deliveries.

-An uncomplicated or healthy pregnancy is one that results in a full term birth without complications like preeclampsia, gestational diabetes, bed rest, blood transfusion or other issues that required significant intervention.
+An uncomplicated or healthy pregnancy is one that results in a full-term birth without complications like preeclampsia, gestational diabetes, bed rest, blood transfusion or other issues that could pose health risks to the surrogate and/or unborn child.

 Depending on your location, long distance travel with a companion could be required.
 If you are required to travel, you can expect 2-3 trips lasting approximately 1-4 days in total.
 Additionally, it's important to understand local travel to various appointments is a requirement.

 No. You will not be genetically related to the child in any way.